rfhtorres28/ecommerce_data_analysis/README.md

  7. Which payment method most preferred to use by the customers?

 ### Last Phase
-  For each questions, I used group-by method with aggregations and created a table for it.
+  For each questions, I used group-by with aggregation method and created a table for it.
 Each resulting table was transferred to Power Bi for Data Visualization.

 ### SQL EDA Implementation